Test in production without watermarks.

 NuGet Package Manager

 With IronXL, you will be able to create new Excel files with just a few lines of code!
-IronXL can be used to create files in the XLS (an older version of Excel) and XLSX (a current and newer version) file formats as shown in the code samples below.
+IronXL can be used to create files in the XLS (an older Excel format) and XLSX (a more current format) as shown in the code samples below.

 using IronXL;